jacwright/RestServer/README.md

-*Looking for a maintainer.
-If you use the project regularly and would be interested in maintaining it, please email me.*

 ## Jacwright RESTServer v1.0.1

 A PHP REST server for providing a very light-weight REST API.
 Very easy to set up and get going.
 Independent from other libraries and frameworks.
 Supports HTTP authentication.